 Don’t refer to yourself with tenants as ‘the landlord’ or ‘the owner’.
 Instead, call yourself the ‘property manager’.
 Landlords face a lot of awkward discussions and hard decisions.
 If you are always ‘the owner’ – you need to bear the blame, so there’s a chance that you will make decisions based on compromise and not common sense.

 Instead of being the owner, positioning yourself as ‘the property manager’ (even though the tenant may know full well you are the owner), provides some professional distance which can be useful in managing expectations.

 - Ask for Help

 Being a landlord who self-manages rental property is a tough job.
 From running your investment to managing tenants, it can really take a toll on your time and energy.
 Don’t be afraid to ask for help.
 Reach out to professional Sydney property managers and ask for advice.
 There are also online forums where you can join and post questions about your problems and concerns in property management.

 These are just few tips that can help you successfully manage your rights and obligations as a landlord under the NSW Residential Tenancy Agreement.
-Do you have any tips to add?
-Post your comments below.

 PS: the content of this post does not constitute legal advice but is of a general informational nature only.